• Skip to primary navigation

 • Add mashed banana, almond butter, honey, vanilla, eggs, and yogurt to a bowl and mix well.
 Make sure to use a full cup of banana.

-• Add cinnamon, salt, baking soda, baking powder, oat flour, flax meal, almonds, and xanthan gum (if using) to mixing bowl with wet ingredients and mix until just combined.
+• Add cinnamon, salt, baking soda, baking powder, oat flour, flax meal, and almonds (if using) to mixing bowl with wet ingredients and mix until just combined.

 • Spray muffin tin with cooking spray or line with muffin liners.